naveenraman/AzureApplicationArchitectureGuide/2_ArchitectureStyles.md

   A closed layer architecture limits the dependencies between layers.

 #### When to use this architecture
-[When to use this architecture]: #when-to-use-this-architecture
+[When to use this architecture]: #when-to-use-this-architecture1
 - N-tier is best fit for migrating existing applications that already use a layered architecture.
 - N-tier is most often seen in **infrastructure as a service (IaaS)** solutions, or application that use a mix of Iaas and managed services.
 - N-tier architecture can be considered for following applications: